jnthnch/clean-room/README.md

 ## Introduction

-You will write a program that navigates a imaginary robotic hoover through an equally imaginary room based on:
+This program navigates a imaginary robotic hoover through an equally imaginary room based on:

 * room dimensions as [X and Y coordinates](https://en.wikipedia.org/wiki/Cartesian_coordinate_system), identifying the top right corner of the room rectangle.
 This room is divided up in a grid based on these dimensions; a room that has dimensions X: 5 and Y: 5 has 5 columns and 5 rows, so 25 possible hoover positions.
 The bottom left corner is the point of origin for our coordinate system, so as the room contains all coordinates its bottom left corner is defined by X: 0 and Y: 0.
 * locations of patches of dirt, also defined by X and Y coordinates identifying the bottom left corner of those grid positions.